An authentic Mexican drink that's both refreshing and creamy? You're about to learn how to make horchata that's sweet and infused with spice.

 Feel like getting a little tipsy?
 Spiced rum, almond milk Baileys, or Kahlua all make perfect additions.

-This horchata recipe is completely vegan, gluten-free, and can be made with no sugar, more sugar, or stevia.
+This agua de horchata recipe is completely free of dairy, gluten-free, and can be made with no sugar or stevia.

 🍲 Key ingredients

 For a complete ingredient list and step-by-step guide, scroll down to our recipe card.